It's not that Brandon Doughty is antisocial. Far from it.

 Wanting to avoid any distractions heading into a season of high expectations, Conference USA's MVP last year has unplugged from social media.

-“I saw that we were picked to win the conference.
-I was like, ‘You know what, I don’t need to read any of this stuff,”’ said Doughty, who led the Hilltoppers to an 8-5 record last season and their first FBS bowl victory in program history.
-“I don’t need to be distracted.
+"I saw that we were picked to win the conference.
+I was like, 'You know what, I don't need to read any of this stuff,''' said Doughty, who led the Hilltoppers to an 8-5 record last season and their first FBS bowl victory in program history.
+"I don't need to be distracted.
 I want to stick to my little bubble.
-It worked last year.”
+It worked last year."

 Not to burst his bubble, but Doughty already lost his opportunity to play in a vacuum this season, which opened Thursday night with a 14-12 victory at Vanderbilt.

 After leading FBS with 4,830 passing yards and 49 touchdowns last season, Doughty is one of 15 quarterbacks named to four awards watch lists — the Walter Camp Award, presented to the nation’s most outstanding player; the Maxwell Award, presented the nation’s player of the year; and the Davey O’Brien and Manning awards, presented to the nation’s top quarterback.
 He also made NFL.com's list of the 15 best FBS players outside the Power Five conferences (Atlantic Coast, Big Ten, Big 12, Pac-12 and Southeastern).